FabioFelipeSantos/FullStack-Studies/Front-end-CodeCademy/CSS/02 - Learn CSS - The Box Model.md

 - Browsers load HTML elements with default position values.
 This often leads to an unexpected and unwanted user experience while limiting the views you can create.
 In this lesson, you will learn about the _box model_, an important concept to understand how elements are positioned and displayed on a website.
 - If you have used HTML and CSS, you have unknowingly seen aspects of the <span style="color: fuchsia"><strong style="color: inherit; font-size: 1.2em; text-decoration: underline; text-underline-offset: 25%">Box Model</strong></span>.
 For example, if you have set the background color of an element, you may have noticed that the color was applied not only to the area directly behind the element but also to the area to the right of the element.
 Also, if you have aligned text, you know it is aligned relative to something.
 What is that something?
 - All elements on a web page are interpreted by the browser as *“living” inside of a box*.
 This is what is meant by the box model.
+- - Now, we’ll learn about the following aspects of the box model:
+	1. The dimensions of an element’s box.
+	2. The borders of an element’s box.
+	3. The paddings of an element’s box.
+	4. The margins of an element’s box.

+# 2 The Box Model

 - The <span style="color: fuchsia"><strong style="color: inherit; font-size: 1.2em; text-decoration: underline; text-underline-offset: 25%">Box Model</strong></span> is a CSS layout mechanism that the web browser uses to render content organized by box-shaped elements.
 Each element is made of four specific areas:
 	- `width` and `height`: The width and height of the content area.
 	- `padding`: The amount of space between the content area and the border.